-THE INFANT SYSTEM for Developing the Intellectual and Moral Powers of all Children, from One to Seven Years of Age.
+THE INFANT SYSTEM for Developing one to Seven Years of Age.
 Eighth Edition, carefully revised.

-J. S. Hodson, 22, Portugal Street, Lincoln's Inn; and other Booksellers.
+J. S. Hodson, 23, Portugal Street, Lincoln's Inn; and other Booksellers.

 THE ENGLISH UNIVERSITIES.
 From the German of Professor HUBER.
-Edited by Professor FRANCIS NEWMAN, late Fellow of Balliol College, Oxford.
-Three Vols., 8vo, with Fifty-two Illustrations.
-11, 10s.
+Edited by Professor FRANCIS NEWMAN, late Fellow of Balliol College, Oxford, Three Vols., 8vo, with Fifty-two Illustrations.
+11. 10s.

-OXFORD UNIVERSITY STATUTES.
+UNIVERSITY STATUTES.
+OXFORD

 Translated into English.
 In Two Vols., 8vo, price 16s.
 Vol. I. Containing the Caroline or Laudian Code, translated by the late G. R. M. WARD, Esq., M.A.
 May be had separately, price 7s.
 And Vol. II.
 Containing the Modern Statutes, from 1767 to 1850, price 9s.